1. Blog

 1. Parasites

-The source of your dog’s irritation and the scooting that results from it could be a parasite infestation, internal or external.
+The source of your dog’s irritation and the scooting could be a parasite infestation, internal or external.
 “There are intestinal parasites like tapeworms that may shed their eggs via the anus, and there are also external parasites such as fleas and ticks that may bite or attach near or around the anus, causing irritation,” says Wilson.
 Parasite infections should be treated under the guide of a veterinarian.

 2. Food Allergies and Gastrointestinal Issues